 Virtualized networks have emerged and are continuing to rise in popularity as the go-to approach to modern networking.
 This trend is expected to continue over the next 10 years via the combined utilization of 4 core technologies – segmented switching and routing, overlay networks, and virtual routers/switches, and software-defined networking.
-In this blog article, we will explore what each of these technologies entails and why SD-WAN technology will be the leading paver of change within the space.
+Let’s explore what each of these technologies entails and why SD-WAN technology will be the leading paver of change within the space.
 Let’s start off with overlay network strategies.

 This method of virtualized networking includes using software to establish multiple layers of network abstraction, which is then used to run multiple virtualized network layers on top of the original physical network.
 An overlay network is created by setting up two endpoints and creating a virtual connection between them.
 The endpoints could be both actual physical locations and/or virtual or logical locations denoted by a cloud-based software address.